Internet Banking Agreement and Electronic Funds Transfer Agreement and Disclosure

 If you tell us orally, we may require that you send us your complaint or question in writing within 10 days.

-We will tell you the results of our investigation within ten (10) business days (twenty (20) business days for all transactions involving accounts open 30 days or fewer) after we hear from you and will correct any error promptly.
-If we need more time, however, we may take up to forty-five (45) days (ninety (90) days for transactions involving accounts that have been open 30 days or fewer) to investigate your complaint or question.
+We will determine whether an error occurred within ten (10) business days (twenty (20) business days if the transfer involved a new account) after we hear from you and will correct any error promptly.
+If we need more time, however, we may take up to forty-five (45) days or ninety (90) days if the transfer involved a new account to investigate your complaint or question.
 If we decide to do this, we will credit your account within ten (10) business days (twenty (20) business days if the transfer involved a new account) for the amount you think is in error, so that you will have the use of the money during the time it takes us to complete our investigation.
 If we ask you to put your complaint or request in writing and we do not receive it within ten (10) business days, we may not credit your account.
+An account is considered a new account for 30 days after the first deposit is made, if you are a new customer.

 We will tell you the results within three business days after completing our investigation.
 If we decide that there was no error, we will send you a written explanation.
 You may ask for copies of the documents that we used in our investigation.